alexjohnives/skyguide/README.md

 ### HTML Test Errors

-Running the pages through the validator, I discovered consistent errors thoughout which were due to the use of
+Running the pages through the validator, I discovered consistent errors throughout which were due to the use of

 1. A redundant Navbar ID (navebarDropdown) that was present in the Bootstrap example
 2. Sections lacking heading tags.

-I've includeded a sample error report from the sanctuary page that documents these errors accross all the pages.
+I've included a sample error report from the sanctuary page that documents these errors across all the pages.

 ![HTML result 1 Sanctuary a](https://github.com/alexjohnives/skyguide/blob/master/assets/images/validatorsanctuary1.jpg)